n0-computer/n0-qlog/README.md

 **`n0-qlog`** is a fork of the [qlog crate from quiche](https://github.com/cloudflare/quiche/tree/master/qlog).
 We will add features we need here and iterate more quickly, and likely upstream our changes later.

+Development notes:
+* To match upstream, this crate uses a custom `rustfmt.toml`.
+While uncommon, we keep this for now to make upstreaming changes easier.
+Unfortunately, this requires to use rustfmt with nightly.
+Either configure your editor to use nightly for rustfmt, or run `cargo +nightly fmt` before you commit.
+If you're using Zed or VsCode, a project config is included in the repo so this should work automatically.

 ---

 The qlog crate is an implementation of the qlog [main logging schema],